notrabs/RRCG/README.md

 ### The Circuit Descriptor

 The Circuit Descriptor is your entry point.
 Your chips start building from the `CircuitGraph()` method, but beyond that you can organize your code however you like.
+Place it inside a `.rrcg.cs` file anywhere in your project.

 ```c#
 using RRCGSource;